Choosing between HubSpot and Salesforce for your CRM comes down to five questions:

 ZoomInfo fills the intelligence gap in both platforms

-ZoomInfo integrates with both HubSpot and Salesforce, and the integration isn't superficial.
-It addresses three problems that CRMs create by design:
+ZoomInfo integrates with both HubSpot and Salesforce, and the integration addresses three problems that CRMs create by design.

 Incomplete records.
 CRMs start empty and depend on manual entry, form fills, and email syncs to build contact data.
-ZoomInfo's B2B database of 500M contacts with 300M+ verified business emails and 135M+ verified phone numbers fills the gaps.
+ZoomInfo's B2B database fills the gaps automatically when new leads enter your system, enriching records with verified attributes that sellers and marketers need to act.

 Missing context.
 A CRM records that a deal moved from Stage 3 to Stage 4.
 It doesn't record why.
-ZoomInfo's GTM Context Graph, processing 1.5B+ data points daily, fuses CRM data with conversation intelligence (via Chorus), intent signals, and behavioral data to capture the reasoning behind deal movement.
+The GTM Context Graph fuses CRM data with conversation intelligence, intent signals, and behavioral data to capture the reasoning behind deal movement, then surfaces that context to sellers when it matters.

 Pricing tells you who each platform is built for

 HubSpot uses a hybrid model combining per-seat, per-contact, and flat-fee pricing depending on the Hub.
-Sales Hub starts at $15/seat/month (Starter, annual) and reaches $150/seat/month (Enterprise).
-Marketing Hub Professional is $800/month (annual) with a $3,000 mandatory onboarding fee.
+Sales Hub starts at $9/seat/month (Starter, annual) and reaches $150/seat/month (Enterprise).
+Marketing Hub Professional starts at $800/month (annual) with a mandatory $1,500 onboarding fee.
 The Starter Customer Platform bundles all Hubs at $15/seat/month.

 Salesforce uses per-user pricing that escalates across editions.
-Sales Cloud starts at $25/user/month (Starter Suite) and reaches $550/user/month (Agentforce 1).
+Sales Cloud starts at $25/user/month (Starter Suite) and reaches $550/user/month (Agentforce 1 Sales).
 Marketing Cloud starts at $1,500/org/month and scales to $30,000/org/month for enterprise engagement.
-Agentforce AI costs $0.10 per action via Flex Credits or $2 per conversation.
-Premier Support adds 30% of net license fees on top.
+Agentforce AI costs $0.10 per action via Flex Credits.
+Premier Support adds 30% of net license fees.
+Most implementations are partner-led, adding cost that doesn't appear in the per-seat number.

 The pricing contrast reflects different buyers.
-HubSpot's lower entry point and bundled tiers attract growing companies watching their spend.
-Salesforce's higher cost and add-on structure target organizations with dedicated procurement budgets.
-ZoomInfo's custom pricing reflects the variable nature of data consumption, but its CRM integrations mean the investment compounds the value of whichever CRM you're already paying for.
+HubSpot's lower entry point attracts growing companies watching their spend.
+Salesforce's higher cost targets organizations with dedicated procurement budgets.
+ZoomInfo's consumption-based model reflects the variable nature of data usage, but its CRM integrations mean the investment compounds the value of whichever CRM you're already paying for.

 Ecosystem and integrations